We campaign for more action to tackle preventable illnesses.

 - We're helping advise Sugarwise, a new kitemark scheme for food and drink low in free sugars.

-- The health and economic implications for the UK of mass producing 'junk food' - as part of our campaign to encourage the government and the food industry to ensure the UK becomes world leader in the mass production of healthier food.
+- The health and economic implications for the UK of mass producing 'junk food' - as part of our campaign to encourage the government and the food industry to ensure the UK becomes a world leader in producing healthier food.

 - What employers can do to support the mental and physical health of their staff - because healthier staff are good for business and good for the nation's health.